I went for a 150-minute ride with Fitbit Air, Whoop and an ECG Strap. Here’s what I found

 Lies, Damned Lies and Statistics

-So, the chart above and all the data shown below it are slightly misrepresentations on my part.
+So, the chart you’ve just seen above is a slight misrepresentation on my part.
 Sorry!
 Let me explain.

 What I did was shift the Frontier ZONE’s data by +15 seconds.
 This makes the chart look prettier, with the curves near perfectly aligned, but it also affects more detailed analysis in dcrainmaker’s analyser (beta) tool, because the stats look at data pairs.
 If you move one of the time series, the paired data will differ.